jundaf2/INT8-Flash-Attention-FMHA-Quantization/README.md

 One can use tensor core unit (TCU) with input matrix of different data type to explore the full range of the UINT8 to increase computation precision.
-Without which one shall lose half of the quatization range during before the second GEMM resulting in a loss of precision.
+Without which one shall lose half of the quatization range before the second GEMM resulting in a loss of precision.

 ## Result